esc/numba-frontend-talk/abstract.md

 dataflow analysis.

 In this talk I will present the theoretical approach to regularizing bytecode based on RVSDGs, supplemented by examples and snippets from the Numba code-base.
 I will further explain how this new form allows Numba to be specialised for any given Python minor version and how it relinquishes the need for complex code.
 Looking into the future, I will present potential opportunities for tools such as JAX, PyTensor and others to consume this form.
 This would establish the form as a common intermediary representation of the bytecode for any given minor version.
 This means that consumers would receive a computationally equivalent CFG representation irrespective of the Python minor version used.
 Ideally the Python minor bytecode version would thus be abstracted away leading to simplification for any tools attempting to consume a Python program in its bytecode representation.
-Furthermore, the implementation has been designed in a way that the payload itself can be abstracted away, such that the representation is independent of Python itself.
-Thus it is conceivable to transform the bytecode of any other programming language or perhaps even an alternative program representation such as an Abstract Syntax Tree (AST) into the new form.
 This technique will enable opportunities to open gateways into the future and will provide us with ample possibilities for sustained research and innovation.